cmannnn/SGH_plates/README.md

 # The cost

 So how could a license plate possibly cost as much as the car your trying to register in the first place?
 The short answer: a huge demand in an auction-type system.
 Unlike some cities in China, Shanghai uses an aution based system that drives the cost of plates to incredible hights.
+In Figure_1 you can see the datetime line graph of the winning bids of license plates in Shanghai.
+The red line represents to the number of applicants in the auction and the blue line represents the price of the winning bid.
+14,099元

 4 unlucky, 8 lucky